Is population growing or shrinking?

 Updated annually

-It grew by 9,700 between 2023 and 2024.
-That’s more than the population of the city of DeRidder.
+It grew by 3,300 between 2024 and 2025.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
-Louisiana’s 0.21% annual increase was primarily driven by immigration to the state.
-In the decade between 2014 and 2024, Louisiana’s population declined by 1.1%.
+Louisiana’s 0.07% annual increase was primarily driven by immigration to the state.
+In the decade between 2015 and 2025, Louisiana’s population declined by 1.1%.

 Annual population change